lealceldeiro/gems/TheJavaModuleSystem/Chapter06/README.md

 ## 6.2 Casting to `URLClassLoader`

-From Java 9 on, the application class loader is the new type `AppClassLoader` (and its supertype is the also new `BuiltinClassLoader`).
-That means the occasional `(URLClassLoader) getClass().getClassLoader()` sequence will no longer execute successfully.
+The application class loader is no longer of type `URLClassLoader`, so code like `(URLClassLoader) getClass().getClassLoader()` fails.
+Solutions are to only rely on the `ClassLoader` API, even if that means a feature must be removed (recommended); create a layer to dynamically load new code (recommended); or hack into the class-loader internals and use `BuiltinClassLoader` or even `AppClassLoader` (not recommended).

 ## 6.3 Updated run-time image directory layout